GavPearson/GavPearson/README.md

 ## About me:
-After many years mastering Excel, I have recently stepped into the world of Power BI.
+After many years mastering Excel, I have recently stept into the world of Power BI.
 In August 2024 I completed a 16 week Skills for Life Skills Bootcamp with [Cenit College](https://www.cenitcollege.co.uk/course/data-analytics-with-powerbi-bootcamp/).
 # Data Analytics with Power BI
 You can use this [link](https://github.com/GavPearson/Power-BI-Bike-Sales-) to view my first GitHub repository which contains the Power BI file and raw data file.
 The report and dashboard look like this.